RECOGNITION AND ASSESSMENT

 - Isolate patient with in a side room (any ward) within 2 hr

-- If necessary, promptly escalate to site manager
+- If no side room available on ward, promptly escalate to site manager

 - FBC for WBC↑